CesiumGS/3d-tiles/README.md

 To support local coordinate systems, e.g., so a building tileset inside a city tileset can be defined in its own coordinate system, and a point cloud tileset inside the building could, again, be defined in its own coordinate system, each tile has an optional `transform` property.

-The `transform` property is a 4x4 transformation matrix, stored in column-major order, that transforms from the tile's local coordinate system to the parent tile's coordinate system, or tileset's coordinate system in the case of the root tile.
+The `transform` property is a 4x4 affine transformation matrix, stored in column-major order, that transforms from the tile's local coordinate system to the parent tile's coordinate system, or tileset's coordinate system in the case of the root tile.

 The `transform` property applies to:
 * `tile.content`
    * Each feature's position.
    * Each feature's normal should be transformed by the top-left 3x3 matrix of the inverse-transpose of `transform` to account for [correct vector transforms when scale is used](http://www.realtimerendering.com/resources/RTNews/html/rtnews1a.html#art4).
    * `content.boundingVolume`, except when `content.boundingVolume.region` is defined, which is explicitly in WGS84 coordinates.
-* `tile.boundingVolume`, except when `tile.boundingVolume` is defined, which is explicitly in WGS84 coordinates.
+* `tile.boundingVolume`, except when `tile.boundingVolume.region` is defined, which is explicitly in WGS84 coordinates.
-* `tile.viewerRequestVolume`, except when `tile.viewerRequestVolume` is defined, which is explicitly in WGS84 coordinates.
+* `tile.viewerRequestVolume`, except when `tile.viewerRequestVolume.region` is defined, which is explicitly in WGS84 coordinates.

 The `transform` property does not apply to `geometricError`, i.e., the scale defined by `transform` does not scale the geometric error; the geometric error is always defined in meters.